material-components/material-web/README.md

 ## Supporting older browsers

-The Material Web Components use modern browser features that are natively supported in the latest versions of Chrome, Safari, Firefox, and Edge.
+Material Web uses modern browser features that are natively supported in the latest versions of Chrome, Safari, Firefox, and Edge.
 IE11 and some older versions of other browsers are also supported, but they require additional build steps and polyfills.

 <table>
   <tr>